 You develop a broad base of knowledge through a series of multidisciplinary courses, with a special focus on local indigenous and community content: Geography and Political Science teach you to design peacebuilding strategies based on real-life conflict scenarios; Psychology and Sociology give you insight into interpersonal relationships and social systems.
 Anthropology and Communications train you to communicate effectively across cultures; and Criminology and History provide you with strategies for post-conflict reconciliation to foster long-term, sustainable peace.

 To apply your analysis and critical-thinking skills, you may choose to complete a capstone project or take part in field work, either locally or abroad.
 An innovative colloquium also offers an ongoing forum to debate peace and conflict ideas with your peers and professors.

 Peacebuilding is a relatively new field that is growing rapidly and is characterized by fluid career paths and varied employment opportunities.

 When you graduate, you can find work in a wide array of fields, including community development, foreign affairs, international development, peacebuilding, advocacy, humanitarian relief, restorative justice, social entrepreneurship, and more.
 With substantial field experience and additional education, you can become a senior advisor or a freelance consultant.

 To boost your job prospects in international settings, add a specialized qualification to your degree, such as a second language, logistics, urban planning, communications, accounting, nursing, agriculture, or IT.
-Your Bachelor of Arts in Peace and Conflict Studies can also lead you to further studies in peacebuilding and conflict transformation, or in related areas such as law, policy research, international development, or public administration.
+Your minor or major in Peace and Conflict Studies can also lead you to further studies in peacebuilding and conflict transformation, or in related areas such as law, policy research, international development, or public administration.